Quintessence-dominated cyclic universe with negative cosmological constant

-In cyclic cosmology, the universe has an infinite sequence of cycles of expansion and contraction where there is no beginning or end of time.
+\quad In cyclic cosmology, the universe has an infinite sequence of cycles of expansion and contraction where there is no beginning or end of time.
 In searching for solutions for the problems of the standard cosmology such as flatness and initial singularity, cyclic scenarios (also named as bouncing cosmology) have been firstly proposed as a serious alternative to the cosmic inflation theory.
-In such singularity-free bouncing models, which have earned an extensive interest in the literature \cite{bounc2, bounc3, bounc4, bounc5}, the contraction-expansion cycle continues forever.
-Cyclic models have been investigated in modified gravity \cite{bounc4,bounc5,bounc7b,bounc8,bounc9,nasrnt,nasrtall,asa}, general model in $f(R)$ gravity has been introduced in \cite{33a}.
-The Conformal Cyclic Cosmology ( CCC ) \cite{Penroseccc} assumes a cosmic succession of expanding phases named as cosmic aeons.
+In such singularity-free bouncing models, which have earned an extensive interest in the literature \cite{bounc2,bounc22,bounc33,bounc3, bounc5}, the contraction-expansion cycle continues forever.

+\quad Cyclic models have been investigated in modified gravity \cite{bounc5,bounc7b,bounc9,bounc10,bounce101}, a general model in $f(R)$ gravity has been introduced in Ref.~\cite{33a}.
+The Conformal Cyclic Cosmology (CCC) \cite{Penroseccc} assumes a cosmic succession of expanding phases named as cosmic aeons.
 Each aeon emerges with its own big bang and ultimately participates in an indefinitely expanding de Sitter-like state.
-A unitary version of CCC has been suggested in \cite{33g}.
-A two-branes cyclic Model, inspired by M-theory, has been presented in \cite{58} in which the equation of state parameter satisfies $\omega \gg 1$ during the phase of contraction.
-The two-branes cyclic model (also called the ekpyrotic model or bouncing branes theory) proposes that a big bang-like event is produced by the periodic collision of two parallel, three-dimensional branes (universes) in a higher-dimensional space.
+A unitary version of CCC has been suggested in Ref.~\cite{33g}.
+A two-branes cyclic Model, inspired by M-theory, has been presented in Ref.~\cite{58} in which the equation of state parameter satisfies $w \gg 1$ during the phase of contraction.
+The two-branes cyclic model (also called the ekpyrotic model \cite{ekpyro1} or bouncing branes theory) proposes that a big bang-like event is produced by the periodic collision of two parallel, three-dimensional branes (universes) in a higher-dimensional space.
 The immense kinetic energy from the collision is converted into the matter, radiation, and heat that characterize the initial conditions of the new universe's hot and dense phase.
-With an exponential growth of the scale factor from one cycle to another, a new cyclic theory has been suggested in \cite{new} that leads to a nearly scale-invariant density perturbations' spectrum.
+With an exponential growth of the scale factor from one cycle to another, a new cyclic theory has been suggested in Ref.~\cite{new} that leads to a nearly scale-invariant density perturbations' spectrum.